 - Cocoa – A household staple.
 Choose organic, unsweetened cocoa powder.

-- Honey – Honey is still a sugar, so it’s a treat food in our home, rather than something we eat everyday.
+- Maple Syrup– Yes it’s still a sugar, so it’s a treat food in our home, rather than something we eat everyday.
 If you follow the blog you’ll know that our family didn’t quit sugar 🙂

 - Spelt Flour – The type of flour you prefer can drive a wedge between friends.
 On a Clean Eating diet, you can choose from a wide variety of whole grain flours.
 Two of my favorite flour options to use in my baking are Spelt Flour and Einkorn Flour.
 Neither of these flours are Gluten Free, but scroll down for my tips on making this recipe Gluten Free.